 Clause 3

-Specific agreements
+Specific [activities]

 Within the areas of cooperation and consultation detailed under Clause 2, the Participants are encouraged to develop activities of mutual interest through specific agreements, consultancies or other mechanisms.
-These activities will be developed within the framework of the Participants' respective Conventions, statutes and regulations.
+These activities [are intended to] be developed within the framework of the Participants' respective Conventions, statutes and regulations.

 Clause 4